drg-strat-roulette/drg-strat-roulette/README.md

 -   [ ] Roll another strategy without clearing the currently displayed one(s)
 -   [ ] Persist queued strategies
 -   [ ] Bug reports, feature requests, and strategy submissions
+-   [ ] Higher weight on strategies which have met requirements
+    -   (add a est %likelihood for each strat w/ mission requirements, and multiply weight by inverse)
 -   [ ] Provide common definitions from consolidated source
     -   (e.g. What are the "large enemies")
 -   [ ] Add strategy hints as revealable "spoilers"